 The matter of continuing work on oneself after termination is very much underestimated.
 Patients will usually return to an environment that continues to sponsor maladaptive reactions.
 The patient will need some constant reminder that old neurotic patterns latently await revival and that he must alert himself to signals of their awakening.
 In my practice I have found that making a relaxing tape (a technique detailed in Chapter 15) sprinkled with positive suggestions of an ego-building nature serves the interest of continued growth.
 In the event the patient has done well with homework during the active therapy period, the same processes may continue.
 Institution of a proper philosophical outlook may also be in order prior to discharge.
 Such attitudes may be encouraged as the need to isolate the past from the present, the realization that a certain amount of tension and anxiety are normal, the need to adjust to handicaps and realistic irremediable conditions, the urgency to work at correcting remediable elements in one's environment, the recognition of the forces that trigger off one's problems and the importance of rectifying these, and the wisdom of stopping regretting the past and of avoiding anticipating disaster in the future.
-It must be recognized that while the immediate accomplishments of short-term therapy will help bring about more substantial changes.
+It must be recognized that while the immediate accomplishments of short-term therapy may be modest, the continued application of the methods the patient has learned during his therapy will help bring about more substantial changes.